AndyDentFree/MacCatWall/README.md

 ## Comments on the generated code
-My mistake - one screenshot was scrolled so the heading "Pro purrers do more with\ntheir designs" only appears on one tab and the generated SwiftUI reflects that.
+- My mistake - one screenshot was scrolled so the heading "Pro purrers do more with\ntheir designs" only appears on one tab and the generated SwiftUI reflects that.
+- Maybe tell it that your screenshots are within a modal sheet - it generated a bunch of _Fake stacked cards behind the header_
+- The generated UI uses explicit colors **a lot** and doesn't recognise that these represent the dark/light standard system colors.
+Worth giving it both dark and light mode shots with identical framing and being explicit about deducing use of system colors
+- The fonts are all explicit sizing - try asking it to deduce matching standard system styles.
+- ChatGPT _loves_ `ZStack` and adds them in completely unnecessarily.
+- It seems to have no understanding of dark/light mode awareness but, to be fair, I didn't prompt for that.
+Some stuff I simplified by using asset colors.

 ### Hero image
 They don't replicate the common hero image but created code with a gradient roughly matching the colours instead.
 That's pretty reasonable and easily fixed.